Two Bills players team up to give Buffalo 8-year-old the gift of mobility for Christmas

 Bills players Matt Milano and Gabe Lewis teamed up to make it happen.

+Both players are from the Orlando area.
+Both train in the offseason at a facility which also provides prosthetic limbs to children.

-They flew Jackson to Florida to get him fitted to two prosthetic legs.
+After hearing about Jackson’s story, they flew him to Florida to get him fitted to two prosthetic legs.
 Jackson then got to test them out for the first time at Disney World over the weekend.

 Milano and Davis covered the cost of everything.